Video Content Marketing: Strategy and Examples

 6. Plan the creation of your videos

 Start by aligning your video creation with your overall marketing plan.
-Are any of your product videos linked to a specific product launch?
-Are other videos scheduled to be released at the same time as your new advertising campaigns or your next white paper?
-Make sure to plan the release dates of your videos so that they fit in with your wider marketing plan.
+Are any of your product ones linked to a specific product launch?
+Are other ones scheduled to be released at the same point as your new advertising campaigns or your next white paper?
+Make sure to plan the release dates so that they fit in with your wider marketing plan.

-• The subjects of your videos: this will help you visualize the variety of your content and make sure you’re covering a wide range of topics and formats.
+• The subjects: this will help you visualize the variety of your content and make sure you’re covering a wide range of topics and formats.

 • The resources you have at your disposal: think about your technical needs (filming equipment such as a microphone or a camera, or a specific editing tool), but also human needs (people in charge of scripts, storyboards, subtitles, and also a cameraman, video editor, motion designer...)

-• The distribution channels you have chosen for each of the videos, and the formats in which you should plan to shoot/edit them
+• The distribution channels you have chosen for each one, and the formats in which you should plan to shoot/edit them

-With this 360-degree approach to your video schedule, you will be able to create a real video marketing strategy.
+With this 360-degree approach to your video schedule, you’ll be able to produce a real marketing strategy.
 Vary the formats and themes, while maintaining a general coherence to the overall style of the videos.

-Creating a recurrence in your content plan, such as "Thursday interviews" or "Friday's Top 5", could be a useful way to plan your content and bring some consistency to the schedule.
+Creating a recurrence in your content plan, such as "Thursday interviews" or "Friday's Top 5", could be a useful way to bring some consistency to the schedule.
 Check out this blog post to learn more about viral video marketing.

 “So how much time does it take to create a good video?”

 A great question!
-However, the answer isn't quite as straightforward as you might think, since it depends on the type of video you're thinking about and how much effort you put into the video’s search engine optimization.
-This will all impact the time you allocate for your videos in your editorial calendar.
+However, the answer isn't quite as straightforward as you might think, since it depends on the type of video you're thinking about and how much effort you put into the video’s SEO.
+This will all impact the time you allocate for them in your editorial calendar.

-To create a traditional production such as a corporate video or a customer interview, including the time for filming and editing, you could need:
+To make a traditional production such as a corporate video or a customer interview, including the time for filming and editing, you could need:

 • One week to design an initial brief, with the agreement of your teams and potential stakeholders